wintorse/copylink-dev/README.md

 [Also available as a UserScript!](https://gist.github.com/wintorse/10e2ec0206a0f29522cb06c6dafd2611)

+> [!NOTE]
+Since around May 2025, this extension has not been working on Arc due to a suspected issue with the browser.
+Specifically, `chrome.commands.onCommand.addListener` event is not being triggered only in Arc, including other Chrome extensions that uses keyboard shortcuts.
+You can use the UserScript version linked above instead.

 # copylink.dev
 A browser extension that copies text links with shortcuts.
-Some websites also support title formatting and Slack emoji.
+On supported websites, title formatting and Slack emoji-enhanced links are available.

 ## Features
 Provides shortcuts to easily copy text links with titles, such as "[My spreadsheet](https://example.com)".